 Over the years, I have benefited from visiting fellowships at Fondazione ISMU, Milan, Italy (2017); Collegio Carlo Alberto and the Forum Internazionale ed Europeo di Ricerche sull'Immigrazione, Turin, Italy (2016-2017); Swiss Forum of Migration and Population Studies at the University of Neuchâtel, Switzerland (2016); Department of Political Science of McGill University, Canada (2015); and Scottish Centre for Constitutional Change of the University of Edinburgh, Scotland (2014).

-My analyses have been published on openDemocracy, LSE Europp blog, LSE British Politics and Policy blog, The Washington Post, and Unimondo.
+My analyses have been published on openDemocracy, LSE Europp blog, LSE British Politics and Policy blog, The Loop, The Washington Post, and Unimondo.
 My research has appeared on The Democratic Audit, The Guardian, Radio Svizzera Italiana and Radio France International.

 I serve as a reviewer for several academic journals, including: Citizenship Studies, Health Policy, International Migration, Journal of Common Market Studies, Journal of Ethnic and Migration Studies, European Political Science Review, Regional and Federal Studies.
 I have also acted as a reviewer for the European Resaerch Council, Starting Grants (2021).

 I also acted as an expert for the case study of Emilia-Romagna in the project Regions for migrants and refugees integration and for a project on 'Covid-19 and international migrants' for the International Institute for Democracy and Electoral Assistance.

 © 2019 by LORENZO PICCOLI.